 The Jewish leaders were afraid that the people would try to make Jesus their king.
-Alternate translation: "everyone will trust in him and rebel against Rome" the Romans will come take away both our place and our nation a certain man among them
+Alternate translation: "everyone will trust in him and rebel against Rome"

+the Romans will come

 This is a synecdoche for the Roman army.
 Alternate translation: "the Roman army will come"